 What is the Microsoft Compliance Program

-In a sentence, compliance can be explained as standards of a company that have to be adhered to while working on its processes.
+In a sentence, compliance can be explained as the standards of a company that has to be adhered to while working on its processes.

 Second, each company wants to maintain order in its functioning.
-For this end, the companies create a rule book for every department of the company and then for the employees in general.
+To this end, the companies create a rule book for every department of the company and then for the employees in general.

 Microsoft also has a set of rules for its end users so that they do not misuse the products and services.
 For example, when you purchase a service or product, you have to agree to certain rules and regulations that are most commonly phrased as “terms and conditions”.
 While most of us simply ignore what is written in the “Terms and Conditions” and “accept” them directly to save on time, there may be clauses you might need to know.